Sacramento Audubon Society

 2. Presentations to community groups such as Garden Clubs and Senior Centers

-3. Birds slide-show for 4th, 5th, 6th grade students in local School Districts (Sacramento City, San Juan, Elk Grove and Folsom-Cordova)
+3. Show a slide-show for 4th, 5th, 6th grade students on area birds in local School Districts (Sacramento City, San Juan, Elk Grove and Folsom-Cordova)

 4. Inner city school trips to Effie Yeaw Nature Center